Polish priest blames 'devil' as he's confronted by alleged victim whose life was ruined

 The case that's created the biggest outcry since the film's publication is that of Father Franciszek Cybula, the priest of Lech Walesa, leader of anti-Communist movement Solidarity in the 1980s.

 Confronted on the doorstep of a small, white house in Gowidlino, a village in northern Poland, Cybula is accused of abusing a 12-year-old boy, decades earlier.
-Cybula, who is unaware he is being filmed, admits he touched the boy in a sexual manner, but tries to downplay his actions.
+Cybula, who is unaware he is being filmed, admits he touched the boy in a sexual manner but tries to downplay his actions.

 "There was a moment of caressing and then we went back to our daily business," he says, arguing that "it never exceeded any inappropriateness," and suggesting that the pair had "fondled" each other mutually.
 Cybula died before the documentary finished production.

-Poland's Prosecutor General has issued an investigation into the alleged crimes detailed in the film.
+Poland's prosecutor general has issued an investigation into the alleged crimes detailed in the film.

-"Tell no one" director Tomasz Sekielski told CNN he felt compelled to bring the sexual abuse to public attention after meeting several victims during his career as a journalist.
+"Tell No One" director Tomasz Sekielski told CNN he felt compelled to bring the sexual abuse to public attention after meeting several victims during his career as a journalist.

-"The horror of their stories stayed with me and I knew that I wanted to do something more on the subject; that's why my brother and I decided to make the film."
+"The horror of their stories stayed with me, and I knew that I wanted to do something more on the subject; that's why my brother and I decided to make the film."

 Taboo subject in Poland